gear-foundation/academy/docs/03-intermediate/02-message-receiving/handle_reply.md

 }
 ```

+**Note:**

-Just a reminder: the sender of the message will receive two messages:
+The sender of the message will receive two messages:
-- The first message, originating from the `handle()` function, indicates that the original message with action has been succesfully forwarded to the Target program.
+- The first message, originating from the `handle()` function, confirms that the original message with the intended action has been successfully forwarded to the Target program.
 - The second message, sent by the `handle_reply()` function, contains the response from the Target program.

 ## Target Program